 —Emily Dickinson, To Make A Prairie (1755).

 With more time for long walks and gardening, we’ve all noticed the feathered flurry all around us.
 In honor of Earth Day and National Poetry Month, we thought it might be nice to focus on the poetry of birds.
-Here's a poem inspired by birds, written at last month's Poetry Bureau.
+Here's a poem inspired by birds, written last April, at our on-line Poetry Bureau.
 Grab some paper and make some art with this all ages activity that celebrates our planet’s flying friends.